DCSIMG

 How to decide between IELTS or TOEFL

 IELTS (International English Language Testing System) and TOEFL (Test of English as a Foreign Language) tests are two well-known English language proficiency tests for Canada.
-Both tests are acknowledged by Canadian academic institutions as part of enrollment to their programs.
+Both tests are acknowledged by Canadian academic institutions as part of enrolment to their programs.
 IELTS can also be used to assess English for immigration pathways to Canada.
 The two assessments vary in format, options and scores, with the primary difference being the purpose of each test.
 Sometimes it can be challenging to know which test to take, so we’ve outlined each to help you make a decision below.

 What is harder, TOEFL or IELTS?